Geostellar/coin/documentation/basic_function/README.rst

 5: The Eschaton -- Nothing Remaining
 ....................................

-30 years after the ICO the systems are no longer in operation, so no payment will ever be made to the contract.
+If the pool of money raised in the ICO creates a going concern to an extent that APL/Geostellar will be able to deploy systems over and over, this investment marches on.
+On the other hand, if the money is sufficient to deploy only a limited number of systems, eventually the deployed systems will stop generating revenue, and the investment is more-or-less dead.

 At this point the value of the token has converged to the value of the ether that has been paid into the contract over its life.
 While they could still be traded, it really doesn't make sense that they be, so holders will at that point cash out their positions.

 Interestingly, the accrued ether is kind of an "alternative compliance